 Moko made | Haggerston

-This charming café on Kingsland Road is an independent, totally authentic gem filled with mismatched, second-hand furniture, sketches and prints by local artists, and an easy-going, jazzy soundtrack to accompany the patter of orders going back to the kitchen in Japanese.
-Everything here is made in-house, including the coffee which is a collaboration with Vagabond.
+This charming café on Kingsland Road is a cosy, independent gem filled with mismatched, second-hand furniture; sketches and prints by local artists; and an easy-going, jazzy soundtrack to accompany the patter of orders going back to the kitchen in Japanese.
+Everything here is made in-house, including the coffee which is a collaboration with Vagabond N7.
 Treats like the banana & salted caramel cake and kinoko roll cake come in generous proportions, but it’s an equally good spot for a traditional Japanese lunch, with curries, rice balls and piping hot noodle bowls available daily.

 Katsute100 | Angel Islington & Brick Lane